hotosm/ActivationCurriculum/tasking-role/creating-projects.md

 ### LearnOSM: Tasking Manager

-Before creating tasks, make sure you are familiar with how the user interacts with the Tasking Manager by working through [the Tasking Manager LearnOSM module](http://learnosm.org/en/coordination/tasking-manager/).
+Before creating tasks, make sure you are familiar with how the user interacts with the Tasking Manager by working through [Tasking Manager User Guide](https://learnosm.org/en/coordination/tm-user/).
+Then continue on to the next section [Tasking Manager Administrator Guide](https://learnosm.org/en/coordination/tm-admin/)

 ## OSM Tasking Manager